“Those who master large-scale software delivery will define the economic landscape of the 21st century.”

 Measure and Grow

 Welcome to the age of software.
-An age where Business Agility will be the largest single factor in deciding the winners and losers in the new economy.
-Lean-Agile commercial businesses will create greater profits, increase employee engagement, and more thoroughly satisfy customer needs.
-Lean Agile nonprofits will create resilience, sustainability, and the alignment needed to fulfill their mission.
-Lean Agile governments will deliver systems that better assure the safety and economy of the general public.
+An era where Business Agility will be the most significant single factor in deciding the winners and losers in the new economy.
+Lean-Agile commercial businesses will create higher profits, increase employee engagement, and more thoroughly satisfy customer needs.
+Lean-Agile nonprofits will build resilience, sustainability, and the alignment needed to fulfill its mission.
+Lean-Agile governments will deliver systems that better assure the safety and economy of the general public.

 Learn More Perez, Carlota.
 Project to Product: Technological Revolutions and Financial Capital: The Dynamics of Bubbles and Golden Ages Kersten, Mik.
 Project to Product.
 IT Revolution Press.
 Kindle Edition.